Armidale High School: Increasing language participation in secondary schools

 Use of technology in the classroom

 Armidale High School has a commitment to 21st century learning.
-A 21st century curriculum is specifically highlighted as one of Armidale’s three areas of focus in their school plan.
+A 21st century curriculum is specifically highlighted as one of Armidale’s three areas of focus in their school plan5.
 An integral component of a twenty-first century curriculum is the effective integration of technology into schools.
 This includes the ability of teachers to access technology, using technology in the classroom in practical ways, using technology to build effective practice and using technology to share practices and learning with colleagues in the virtual and real worlds.

 Technology is viewed as a key factor in teaching languages at Armidale High School.
 Language teachers and students use iPads and Chromebooks, and much of the teaching and learning is completed though apps, online programs and online communication tools such as Skype.
-For example, one of the online programs used at Armidale High school is Language Perfect (provided through the Education Perfect platform).
+For example, one of the online programs used at Armidale High school is Language Perfect (provided through the Education Perfect platform6).
 Language Perfect provides an opportunity to make language learning more engaging and interesting for students, especially for more ‘boring’ aspects of language learning such as grammar.
 Programs such as Language Perfect also provide instant feedback to both students and teachers about learning progress. iPads are also used at Armidale High School to teach the Japanese script as it provides a more ‘fun’ way for students to learn and stay engaged with their learning, and Skype is used so that students can chat in Japanese with their sister school in Japan.
 Students at Armidale High School said that they enjoy these Skype chats and that it is a fun and useful way to learn Japanese.

 While technology and making language learning fun are seen as important factors contributing to language participation at Armidale High School, some school-based practices also contribute to participation in languages.
 These school-based practices are flexible learning spaces and collaboration.